Unity-Technologies/InputSystem/Packages/com.unity.inputsystem/Documentation~/TimingSelectMode.md

 ### When a small amount of latency is not an issue

-In cases where a small amount of input latency (a few frames) isn't an issue, you should set the update mode to match where you read your input.
+In cases where a small amount of input latency (a few frames) isn't an issue, set the update mode to match where you read your input.
 If your input code is in `Update` (usually non-physics-based scenarios), use **Process Events in Dynamic Update**.
 If your input code is in `FixedUpdate` (usually physics-based scenarios), use **Process Events in Fixed Update**.

 ### When minimum latency is a necessity

-In cases where minimum latency is a necessity, you should set the update mode to **Process Events in Dynamic Update**, even if you're using code in FixedUpdate to apply physics forces based on input.
+In cases where minimum latency is a necessity, set the update mode to **Process Events in Dynamic Update**, even if you're using code in FixedUpdate to apply physics forces based on input.
 This strategy comes with some additional issues that you must be aware of.
 Refer to the section [Optimizing for fixed-timestep scenarios](TimingOptimizeForFixedUpdate.md) for more information.